frederic-perez/AmE-dictionary/data/idioms.md

 __on fleek__ _slang_ :two: A phrase said of something that looks good or is perfectly done. _Ooh, eyebrows on fleek!
 Did you use a brow filler?_ _That outfit is totally on fleek—I love it._
 __on foot__ _I work to work on foot._
 __on in years__ Advanced in age; old or becoming old. _I might be a little bit on in years, but I’m no fool when it comes to technology!_
-__on leave__ In the midst of an official extended absence from one’s work, school, etc. _Jane just had a baby, so she’s on leave._ _I’ve been on leave for the past few weeks as my illness has gotten worse._
+__on leave__ :two: In the midst of an official extended absence from one’s work, school, etc. _Jane just had a baby, so she’s on leave._ _I’ve been on leave for the past few weeks as my illness has gotten worse._
+__on life support__ Struggling to remain viable or continue to exist. _Our department’s been on life support ever since our funding got slashed last year._ _India’s crypto industry is on life support._
 __on location__ _Filmed on location._
 __on my end__
 __on occasion__ Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
+__on one’s terms__
 __on opposite sides of the barricade(s)__ Occupying conflicting, opposing, and/or contrary positions on some issue or in some situation. _Unfortunately, it seems more and more to be the case that those who would see the economy recover and those who strive for social equality find themselves on opposite sides of the barricade._
 __on par (with someone or something)__
-__on pins and needles__ Worried or excited about something.
+__on pins and needles__ :two: Worried or excited about something. _I’ve been waiting on pins and needles for this moment, because I have something extraordinary to share with you!_
 __on point__ __1__ Focused on or related to the crux or essence of a particular topic. _Nothing that you’re saying is on point!
 You’re just wasting time with mindless rambling._ __2__ _informal_ Outstanding or perfect. _Ooh, your eyebrows are on point today!
 Did you use a brow filler?_ __3__ In slang, the expression often describes someone as “on their game” or “looking sharp.”
-__on short notice__
+__on short notice__ :two::hammer:
+__on solid ground__
 __on someone’s dime__ _I was living on my mother’s dime._
 __on steroids__ :four::mega: In a very large, enhanced, or exaggerated form.
 __on tap__ :two: __1__ Ready to be drawn; in a tapped cask: _beer on tap._ Having to do with beer served from a barrel or keg. _Do you have any imported beers on tap here?
 I like beer on tap.
 The canned stuff tastes funny to me._ __2__ Available for immediate use; ready: _extra personnel on tap._ __3__ Scheduled or expected: _What’s on tap for the weekend?_ The Magic Flute _and_ The Barber of Seville _are just a few of the classics on tap this season._
 __on tenterhooks__ In a state of suspense or anxiety about something; from the idea of cloth being suspended on a tenter (frame for stretching cloth while it is drying).
+__on that note__
 __on the attack__ _He couldn’t stand being criticized any longer and went on the attack._ :es: entrar al trapo
 __on the back burner__ :two::hammer:
-__on the cards__ Very likely to happen. _She wants to get a promotion but it doesn’t seem to be on the cards right now._
+__on the cards__ :two: Very likely or certain to happen, occur, or take place. _They’ve played very well, but it doesn’t look like a championship title is on the cards for this team today._ _She wants to get a promotion but it doesn’t seem to be on the cards right now._
 __on the cheap__ _This problem of vetting aviation employees cannot be fixed on the cheap._
 __on the contrary__ :dart::three::hammer:
 __on the defensive__ :two: Prepared to withstand or counter aggression or attack.